JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 Now that you have your settings as you want them, you need to create a .mat file which contains all your preferences.
 This will be used to actually run the data analysis.
 We do it this way because it is likely you will have only a few configurations of settings that you will use over and over again, in which case it is easier to create them once and be done.
 Be sure you save `DA_plot_settings.m` with all of your changes.

 In `G4_data_analysis/support` there is a function called `create_settings_file`.
 This function takes in two parameters, the name of your settings file and the path where you would like to save it.
 Run this function to create a .mat file at the location you specify.
 The .mat file will contain all the settings present in the `DA_plot_settings.m` file you've just adjusted.
-Do this by typing the following command into the matlab command window and hitting enter:
+Do this by typing the following command into the MATLAB command window and hitting enter:

 `create_settings_file('name of file', 'path to file');` You should give your file a meaningful name that indicates whether it is for a single fly, a particular group, or multiple groups.
 I recommend saving it inside your experiment folder so you do not forget which experiment it was made for.